jlsnow301/tutorials/README.md

-# Assignments, Exercises, & Toolbox
+# Tutorial Repo: Foundational Computer Science

 This is a collection of work done in various programming languages.

 Some of these were homework assignments.
-Others are part of a toolbox.